Smooth endoplasmic reticulum

 Glucose is the main source of energy in eukaryotes.
 Organisms have evolved capabilities to metabolize glucose from other non-carbohydrate precursors in the absence of glucose.
 The synthesis of glucose from non-carbohydrate precursors like pyruvate, oxaloacetate, succinate, lactate, etc. is known as gluconeogenesis.
 These non-carbohydrate precursors undergo several processes where they are converted from one intermediate compound to another, in the presence of several enzymes in multiple steps.

 In most tissues, the final compound formed is glucose 6-phosphate and free glucose is not generated.
 Glucose 6-phosphate cannot diffuse out of the cell, therefore it is stored inside the cell.
 This in turn paves a way for the regulation of glucose effectively.
 A special enzyme called glucose 6-phosphatase which is produced by smooth endoplasmic reticulum is required to hydrolyze glucose 6-phosphate into glucose.
 This enzyme is only present in tissues of the liver and kidney, where they are involved in the maintenance of blood glucose homeostasis.
-In these tissues, glucose-6-phosphate is transported to the lumen of the smooth endoplasmic reticulum and finally converted into glucose by the action of glucose-6-phosphatase enzyme.
+In these tissues, glucose-6-phosphate is transported to the lumen of the smooth endoplasmic reticulum and finally converted into glucose by the action of the glucose-6-phosphatase enzyme.

 Regulation of calcium concentration

 The smooth endoplasmic reticulum also stores calcium ions.
 In muscle cells, for example, a special type of smooth endoplasmic reticulum known as sarcoplasmic reticulum serves as an important intracellular calcium buffer zone.
 When the muscle cells are stimulated by a nerve impulse, calcium ions rush across the membrane of the endoplasmic reticulum into the cytosol and trigger the contraction of muscle cells.
-In other cell types, calcium ions released from the smooth endoplasmic reticulum triggers responses, such as secretion of vesicles carrying newly synthesized proteins.
+In other cell types, calcium ions released from the smooth endoplasmic reticulum triggers responses, such as the secretion of vesicles carrying newly synthesized proteins.

 Cytochrome P450s are a large family of enzymes resident in the membrane of the smooth endoplasmic reticulum.
 These enzymes of the smooth endoplasmic reticulum help detoxify drugs and poisons, especially in liver cells.
 Detoxification by smooth ER usually involves adding a hydroxyl group to drug molecules, thus making them more soluble and easier to flush from our body.
 The sedative phenobarbital and other barbiturates are examples of drugs metabolized by the smooth endoplasmic reticulum in this manner by adding a hydroxyl group.
 Drugs like barbiturates, alcohols, and many others can induce the proliferation of the smooth endoplasmic reticulum and its associated detoxification enzymes, thus increasing the rate of detoxification.
 This, in turn, increases the tolerance of the drug, meaning that higher doses are required to achieve a particular effect such as sedation.
 Also, because some of these detoxification enzymes present in smooth endoplasmic reticulum have broad actions, the proliferation of the SER in response to one drug can increase the need for a higher dosage of other drugs as well.